 Our tutorial below will show you how to select text in a document, then convert that text into a table.

-Create a Table from Existing Text in a Word 2013 Document
+How to Create a Table from Existing Text in a Word 2013 Document (Guide with Pictures)

 Step 1: Open the document that contains the data you wish to convert to a table.

 Step 2: Use your mouse to select all of the data that you wish to include in the table.

 Step 3: Click the Insert tab at the top of the window.

 Step 4: Click the Table button near the left side of the ribbon, then click the Convert Text to Table option.